1995 San Diego Chargers–New York Giants game: Game summary

 The Giants opened the scoring after forcing the Chargers to punt on their opening possession.
-After converting consecutive third downs and crossing into San Diego territory, Dave Brown found Charles Way for a long pass play that put the Giants inside the Chargers' 10-yard line.
-New York settled for a field goal after Brown fumbled, Rodney Hampton gained three yards, and an incomplete pass.
+After converting consecutive third downs and crossing into Chargers territory, Dave Brown found Charles Way for a long pass play that put the Giants inside the Chargers' 10-yard line.
+The Giants settled for a field goal after Brown fumbled, Rodney Hampton gained three yards, and an incomplete pass.
 Brad Daluiso's 30-yard field goal put the Giants ahead 3–0.

 On the ensuing drive, Chargers starter Stan Humphries suffered a neck injury and was unable to continue.
 Backup quarterback Gale Gilbert came in but the Giants forced another punt.
 The Chargers responded by stopping Tyrone Wheatley after two short runs and Brown missed Chris Calloway on third down.
 Chargers punt returner Andre Coleman fumbled the kick on fourth down, however, and the Giants recovered.
-With the ball on the San Diego 23-yard line, it took the Giants four plays to score as Brown ran in from three yards out.
+With the ball on the Chargers' 23-yard line, it took the Giants four plays to score as Brown ran in from three yards out.
 The extra point made the score 10–0.

 The Giants then forced the Chargers into a three-and-out on their next drive, but they would suffer their own punt miscue as Arthur Marshall fumbled and the Chargers recovered on the 16-yard line.
 After Aaron Hayden got two short gains, Gilbert threw an incompletion on third down.
 John Carney put the Chargers on the board with a field goal, making the score 10–3.

-New York scored their second touchdown on a long drive just before the half.
-Brown completed all six passes he threw on the drive, including a third down completion to Marshall that brought the Giants to the San Diego 1-yard line.
+The Giants scored their second touchdown on a long drive just before the half.
+Brown completed all six passes he threw on the drive, including a third down completion to Marshall that brought the Giants to the Chargers' 1-yard line.
 Hampton would cap off the drive with a touchdown run and Daluiso added the extra point to make the score 17–3.
 These would be the last points the Giants would score.